Basics on Money Judgments

 How long does a judgment last?

 based on a claim for failure to pay a judgment.
-See MN Statute § 541.04
+See Minn.
+Stat. § 541.04.

-to get advice on how to prepare the papers and handle the case.
+on the judgment debtor.
+You should get legal advice from an attorney about how to prepare your papers.
 Court staff cannot give legal advice

 The parties can make an agreement about paying the judgment, including making payments to the creditor over a period of time.
 NOTE: